kubedb/docs/docs/guides/pgbouncer/monitoring/using-coreos-prometheus-operator.md

 ## Deploy PgBouncer with Monitoring Enabled

 We will need a PgBouncer with monitoring enabled.
 This PgBouncer needs to be connected to PostgreSQL database(s).
-You can get a PgBouncr setup with active connection(s) to PostgreSQL by following the [quickstart](/docs/guides/pgbouncer/quickstart/quickstart.md) guide.
-PgBouncer object is that guide didn't come with monitoring.
-So we are going to have to add monitoring to it.
-Bellow is the PgBouncer object that contains CoreOS prometheus operator based monitoring:
+You can get a PgBouncer setup with active connection(s) to PostgreSQL by following the [quickstart](/docs/guides/pgbouncer/quickstart/quickstart.md) guide.
+PgBouncer object in that guide didn't come with monitoring.
+So we are going to enable monitoring in it.
+Below is the PgBouncer object that contains CoreOS prometheus operator based monitoring:

 ```yaml
 apiVersion: kubedb.com/v1alpha1